timmo-x/vless_ws_tls_cf/README.md

 - The WebSocket path is hidden behind a legitimate HTTPS site, and non-WebSocket access returns normal web content or 404 responses.

 ### Enterprise Proxy Evasion
-- This setup has been testing and **successfully used through Zscaler and similar enterprise proxies** without detection:
+- This setup has been tested and **successfully used through Zscaler and similar enterprise proxies** without detection:
   - Connections appear as standard HTTPS sessions to a well-known CDN (Cloudflare)
   - No unusual TLS fingerprints or non-standard ports are exposed
   - WebSocket traffic is common and explicitly permitted by most corporate proxies